The Fortunate Fall (novel): Themes and significance

 The novel plays with a number of literary themes and elements, but can be broadly categorized as "postcyberpunk", i.e. science fiction dealing with the consequences of a drastically computerized and networked society, however with much more direct experience with IT and without thematic limitations of first-wave cyberpunk.

 The novel "mixes broad themes like homophobia, censorship and government surveillance with the shared intimacies and vulnerabilities of individuals who live outside the boundaries accepted by society" and "explores the relationship between man and machine in an increasingly wired world."

 Awards

 The Fortunate Fall was well received.
-Noted in one review as "a superb example of speculative fiction," the book was included in the Locus recommended reading list and nominated for the Nebula Award for Best Novel.
+Noted in one review as "a superb example of speculative fiction," the book was included in the Locus recommended reading list.
 It was 4th in the Locus Award among first novels and led to Carter's nomination for the John W. Campbell Award for Best New Writer in 1997 and 1998.
 In her 2010 retrospective review, writer and critic Jo Walton described it as "certainly one of the most important books of the last twenty years."